panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 type: post
 ---

-Dealing with often occurring events like user typing into the input field, window resize, scroll, intersection observer events, requires precaution.
+Listening for often occurring events like user typing into the input field, window resize, scroll, intersection observer events, etc. requires precaution.

 These events could occur so often, e.g. a few times per second, that invoking an action like a fetch request on every event isn't a wise approach.

-In such cases, you would be interested to amortize, or slow down, the execution of the event handlers.
+What you could do is slow down the execution of the event handlers.
 Such amortizing techniques are [debouncing and throttling](https://css-tricks.com/debouncing-throttling-explained-examples/).

-In this post, you'll find how you can apply debouncing and throttling to callbacks in Vue components.
+In this post, you'll find how to debounce and throttle watchers and event handlers in Vue components.

 ## 1. Debouncing a watcher